tyler36/cypress-cake/README.md

 ### Clear Database

-Use the Cypress command `cy.clearDatabase()` to clear all data from database
+Use the Cypress command `cy.clearDatabase()` to clear all data from database.

 ```js
 cy.clearDatabase()